-For example, at ISCED 2, teachers that entered the profession 15 years ago might have been required to have a bachelor while at the moment the minimum qualification level to enter the profession is a master degree.
-Alternatively, in another country, teachers entering the profession 15 years ago needed a minimum qualification at ISCED 6, as now, but the initial teacher education was organised as a 2-year training, whereas it is now a 3-year training (a bachelor's degree and one year of professional training).
+For example, primary school teachers that entered the profession 15 years ago might have been required to have a bachelor's degree while at the moment the minimum qualification level to enter the profession is a master's degree.
+Alternatively, in another country, teachers entering the profession 15 years ago needed a minimum qualification at ISCED 6, as now, but the initial teacher education was organised as a two-year training, whereas it is now a three-year training (a bachelor's degree and one year of professional training).

-When these different qualification levels are recognised by a different salary range, the minimum level of qualifications that apply to the relevant group of teachers (e.g. teachers with 15 years of experience and at the top of the range, ISCED 2) should be reported in this section.
+When these different qualification levels are recognised by a different salary range, the minimum level of qualifications that apply to the relevant group of teachers (e.g. teachers with 15 years of experience and at the top of the range, ISCED 1) should be reported in this section.